Tradeceeds/tradeceeds/README.md

 # Tradeceeds API (Beta)
 Our transfer request service allows you to transfer qualified bitshares assets (listed below) to other blockchains.
+Each transfer request shall receive the exact asset on their respective blockchain at 1:1.

 | Bitshares Asset |Blockchain  | Keyword on memo
 |--|--|--|